-All these three methods count as the basic fixes but in most instances, they are known to rectify the Chrome audio issues.
+All these three methods count as the basic fixes, but in most instances, they are known to rectify the Chrome audio issues.
 See if it can spell out success in your case or not.

 Check Chrome Output Source (Windows OS)

 If there is more than one output device connected to your PC, then it might be the case that Chrome is using the inactive source.
-To verify that Chrome is using the right audio source, proceed with the following instructions:
+To verify that Chrome is using the correct audio source, proceed with the following instructions: